mcarr823/pi-tv-streamer/install/browsers/README.md

 # Web Browser

+Some streaming services will not be possible to run through a desktop application, and will instead require you to run the web version.

+For those services, you will need to pick a browser and create desktop icons (tiles on the homescreen) to run those services.

 ## Pick A Browser

 Raspberry Pi OS comes with both Firefox and Chromium installed by default.

 Either one is suitable for this project.

-I would recommend Chromium for ease of setup, since Firefox doesn't support PWAs.
+I would recommend Chromium for ease of setup, since Firefox doesn't support PWAs (progressive web apps).

-Also because some streaming services artificially restrict Firefox to lower resolution videos, or only "officially" support Chrome-based browsers.
+Also, some streaming services artificially restrict Firefox to lower resolution videos, or only "officially" support Chrome-based browsers.

 That being said, either browser will work.
 So pick your favorite and we'll continue.